Skip to main content

 What is an eMTB?

-- Full-suspension or hardtail?
+• full-suspension or hardtail?
 According to the experts there is no good reason to ride a hardtail, unless you only ride on well-maintained roads or in the city.
 The more affordable price and lower maintenance costs are the main reasons you may buy hardtail.

-- How much travel?
+• how much travel?
 This refers to the suspension and is a measurement of how much a wheel can move to absorb bumps.
 As a rough guide 130-170mm is ideal for all-round use.
 Bikes with less are usually trekking bikes, and more is suited to extremely demanding terrain.

-- How much are they?
-Very manufacturer dependent, but a full-suspension eMTB will set you back at least €4,500-5,000, but the sky's the limit.
+• cost?
+Very manufacturer dependent, but a full-suspension eMTB will set you back at least €4,500 to €5,000, but the sky's the limit.
 Hardtails usually come in around €1,000 cheaper.

-- What is the range?
+• what is the range?
 Heavily dependent on battery capacity, the mode selected, rider weight, and elevation profile.

 Key terms:

-- Battery capacity - indicated in watt-hours (Wh).
+• battery capacity - indicated in watt-hours (Wh).
 Depending on the bike this varies from 250Wh-1,000Wh.

-- Motor output - specified in watts.
+• motor output - specified in watts.

-- Wheel size - 27.5", 29" or a mix of the two are the three common wheel size combinations.
+• wheel size - 27.5", 29" or a mix of the two are the three common wheel size combinations.

-- Suspension - depending on the purpose and model this varies between 100-200mm.
+• suspension - depending on the purpose and model this varies between 100-200mm.

 Fat tyre eMTBs

-You'll see these around the trails from time to time, and simply put they are an eBike with tyres of four inches plus in width.
-Designed primarily to ride over snow, the heavy-duty tyres gives a greater ability to travel over more surfaces than bikes with a normal tyre width, such as snow, dirt, sand, wet stone, loose ground like leaves, twigs and rocks, and pavements or parks.
 They improve balance and stability on any type of terrain, and are therefore perfect for those who want more versatility and comfort, as comfort is definitely their greatest advantage.
 Rising in popularity, they can be harder to handle on the trails as their braking isn't as precise and performance isn't as good as with a bike on regular mountain bike tyres.
-Also worth remembering is that by having fat tyres, the frame, rim and axles are bigger and heavier, which isn't ideal for everyone.

 Sharing the same trails